-Metlifecare net profit falls 68% as property revaluations rise at slower rate
+Metlifecare net profit falls 68%, valuations rise at slower rate, revenue up 14%

-The slowing property market hit listed retirement specialist Metlifecare's result with net profit after tax falling 68 per cent from $122.6 million last year to $39.2m.
+The slowing property market hit listed retirement specialist Metlifecare's bottom line, with net profit after tax falling 68 per cent from $122.6m last year to $39.2m due to less spectacular valuation rises, yet revenue rose from $114m to $141m.

+Property revaluations last year were $132.7m rise but only $53.9m this year at the business which owns assets valued at $3.5b.

 Metlifecare, trading around $4.40, has a market capitalisation of $938m.